EPmaple/CS611-A4-Legends-Monsters-and-Heroes/readme.txt

-SpellType.java: Enum used to represent the different possible types of spells State.java: Enum used to represent the different possible types of states of a character, allows for scalability in the future if more states are to be added Summary.java: Class to give a summary of the user from playing the game MHTile.java: Class that houses all the behaviors and states of MHTile objects, part of the Strategy Pattern of TileBehavior TileBehavior.java: A Java interface that implements the Strategy Pattern TileFactory.java: Factory responsible for creating Tiles of different TileBehavior Weapon.java: Class containing behavior and states of Weapon objects World.java: Class housing all the behaviors and states of the World interface of our of game; it is where the majority of the game is built around WorldIO.java: a subclass of IO filled with specific queries and displays related to World
+SpellType.java: Enum used to represent the different possible types of spells State.java: Enum used to represent the different possible types of states of a character, allows for scalability in the future if more states are to be added Summary.java: Class to give a summary of the user from playing the gameManager MHTile.java: Class that houses all the behaviors and states of MHTile objects, part of the Strategy Pattern of TileBehavior TileBehavior.java: A Java interface that implements the Strategy Pattern TileFactory.java: Factory responsible for creating Tiles of different TileBehavior Weapon.java: Class containing behavior and states of Weapon objects World.java: Class housing all the behaviors and states of the World interface of our of gameManager; it is where the majority of the gameManager is built around WorldIO.java: a subclass of IO filled with specific queries and displays related to World